 If the property owner or an employee caused the dangerously slippery conditions, they are responsible for the injuries you suffer.
 For example, a property owner stretches an extension cord across the floor just as you are walking by, causing you to trip and injure yourself.
 In this case, the owner caused the dangerous conditions that led to your injury and is responsible to compensate you.

 If the owner or an employee knew of but the dangers but didn’t try to prevent an accident from occurring, they are liable for the injuries you suffer.
 For example, if an employee mops the floor, causing it to be dangerously slippery to walk on, and fails to cordon off the mopped area or put up any warning signs that the floor may be slippery, they are responsible for your accident and the injury you suffer.

 If the owner or their employees should have known about the dangerous condition but did nothing to protect those visiting the premises, they are again responsible for any injuries that occur.
 For example, if it has been raining for hours and the building’s roof leaks onto the floor, yet the owner took no steps to keep people off the slippery floor or to warn visitors of the danger, they are liable because any reasonable person would have recognized the danger and taken steps to fix the problem.

 Compensation for Slip and Fall Accidents

-While prat falls have been the subject of comedies for as long as anyone can remember, falls in real life are no laughing matter.
-Falls cause victims to incur costly medical expenses, lose wages, and endure pain and suffering.
+While pratfalls have been the subject of comedies for as long as anyone can remember, falls in real life are no laughing matter.
+Falls cause victims to incur costly medical expenses, lost wages, and endure pain and suffering.